NewsLocal NewsFlathead County

 Posted

-“Weve got 161 hogs, 45 lambs, 35 steers were selling right now,” Flathead Livestock Sale Organization Chairman Mark Lalum said.
+“We've got 161 hogs, 45 lambs, 35 steers we're selling right now,” Flathead Livestock Sale Organization Chairman Mark Lalum said.

 “We weigh them on Sunday, and they have to be a certain weight specification… and then they start right away on Monday, Tuesday, Wednesday, they're judging them.”

-The judges then give each animal different color ribbons, the higher the ribbon, the higher the price.
+The judges then give each animal different color ribbons — the higher the ribbon, the higher the price.

 “They know a purple ribbon is top ten, they know that's a real far superior within our ring,” Lalum said.

-The auction would not be possible without the FFA and The 4H club, two youth organizations that allow children to raise and learn about the farm animals sold.
+The auction would not be possible without the FFA and the 4H club, two youth organizations that allow children to raise and learn about the farm animals sold.

 “I spent time washing it, training it, I fed it morning and night for the last few months that I've had it.
-I put in time to develop a feeding regiment so that it can grow in the right way to get the right ribbon,” Kalispell FFA Chapter President Alexa Piseno told MTN.
+I put in time to develop a feeding regimen so that it can grow in the right way to get the right ribbon,” Kalispell FFA Chapter President Alexa Piseno told MTN.

-With the judging and auction coming to an end, both organizations reflect on the take-aways.
+With the judging and auction coming to an end, both organizations reflect on the takeaways.

-“All of us learn and develop so many skills through these animals, it just makes my heart happy,” Piseno said.
+“All of us learn and develop so many skills through these animals; it just makes my heart happy,” Piseno said.

 The participants themselves benefit from the money raised.